What are the differences between wages and salaries?

 A salary is a set pay, which can come in weekly or monthly instalments.
 It is paid regularly, straight into the employee’s bank account, by the employer.
 With a salary, your employees earn a set amount per year.
 A salaried position will be based on a set amount of hours per week, as stipulated in the employment contract.

 Wages are paid on a daily or hourly basis by the employer for work completed over the course of a week or day.
 Jobs with payment by wages are more common in retail positions, for example.
-Waged staff are not bound by contract to stay in employment with you.
+Some employers choose to compare contracted hours to total pay to understand how compensation aligns with their internal pay approach.
+For minimum-pay thresholds, refer to current official guidance.
 If you’re reviewing salary levels against minimum‑pay thresholds, you can estimate an hourly equivalent by comparing the role’s contracted hours to total pay.

 - Calculate how many basic annual hours your employee will be working;